datakaveri/iudx-deployment/Docker-Swarm-deployment/single-node/lip/README.md

     ├── config-dev.json
 └── attribute-mapping.json
 ```
-Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into lip  directory  for demo or local testing purpose only!
+Please see the example-secrets directory to get more idea, can use the 'secrets' in that directory by copying into lip directory i.e. ```cp -r example-secrets/secrets .```  for demo or local testing purpose only!
 For other environment, please generate strong passwords.

 ## Assign node labels
  The lip container is constrained to run on specifc node by adding node labels to only one of the nodes, refer [here](https://docs.docker.com/engine/swarm/services/#placement-constraints) for more info.
 This ensures the container is placed always to same node on restart.
 ```sh
 docker node update --label-add lip-node=true <node_name>
 ```
+## Pre-requisites for deploying latest ingestion pipeline
+1. For running the vertx clustered latest ingestion, need to bring zookeeper in docker swarm as mentioned [here](../zookeeper/README.md).
+The  docker image ```ghcr.io/datakaveri/lip-dev:tag``` deploys a non-clustered vertx latest ingestion server.
+2. Rabbitmq and redis must be brought up, please refer for [redis-install](../redis/README.md), [rabbitmq-install](../rabbitmq/README.md) .
+Their connection details should be updated  appropriately in configs present at ```secrets/configs``` directory.

 ## Deploy